 Using FPP (Falcon Player) to Output to Pixels

-After being able to install FPP and getting it work the next step is figuring out how to get a sequence set up on it.
+After being able to install FPP and the next step is to set up the output and begin building out your playlist.
 In this next video, I walk through the steps on how to set this up.

 After working through this video I realized that it is very important to note that you need to either have a network switch or be setting this up next to your router so that your Falcon Player, lights, and Pi can all connect with each other.